-Plan for the Long-Term & Lifespan of the Total Automation Investment
+Plan for the Long-Term and Lifespan of the Total Automation Investment

 Indirect Benefits to Industrial Automation

-Once you have figures to work with, it’s time to evaluate indirect savings.
+Once you have figures to work with, now it’s time to evaluate any indirect savings.
 This category can include things like maintenance labor or costs caused by physical exertion to workers.
-In addition to savings, automation can also improve worker’s safety by removing them from dangerous situations and into other value-adding position.
-Other indirect benefits to automation include:
+In addition to savings, automation can also improve workers’ safety by removing them from dangerous situations and into other value-adding positions.
+Other indirect benefits of automation include: